NotePlan/plugins/m1well.Expenses/README.md

 ## Hints
 * for the sake of simplicity you can't change written lines or add older entries
   * for that you have to add/change/remove the lines manually
-* To avoid problems with separator over different countries, only use integer values please (e.g. instead of '9.99' use '10') - the plugin does a `Math.round()` anyways
 * Avoid empty lines in the Note, the plugin does not recognize them

 ## Commands